sbatururimi/Car-Behavioral-Cloning/writeup.md

 Here 5 epochs were used but I tested also 8 epochs which gave me similar results.

 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+## What next
+The model never saw images from the second track.
+After training the model on the first track, the car drive directly off the road on teh second track.
+We could improve the model
+- by adding noising technics and playing with the shadow augmentation
+- by driving on this second track for generalization

+We could finally tune the model with dropout to prevent any potential overfit.
+What is also quite interesting is that training on g2.2xlarge(GPU) Amazon instance was notmuch faster when using generators to create training and validation samples.
+The reason is apparently due to the augmentation preformedin the CPU and we could rather use tensorflow API in order to augment the dataset on the GPU.